Athlete Expenses

 Clothing

-At a minimum, each rider must purchase his or her own Woodcreek MTB Race Kit (Jersey and Bibs/Shorts), which usually cost around $110.
-Team jerseys are required for racing in the Norcal league.
-During the season, however, riders will likely need multiple sets of other cycling-specific clothing like jerseys, shorts, gloves, light jacket, arm warmers, wool socks, etc. If there is not another cyclist in the house, then there are opportunities to get this clothing at pre-season swap meets (ie, free!) and through cycling clothing donations through some of our sponsors.
-See the What to Wear page (coming soon) to get an idea of what a complete kit might look like.
-And in general, it is usually a good idea to get a new pair of $30 gloves for your Rider every year, though in a pinch a $7.99 pair of construction gloves from the hardware store will work just fine if you are not too picky.
+At a minimum, each rider must purchase their own Woodcreek MTB Race Kit (Jersey and Bibs/Shorts), which usually costs around $110.
+Team jerseys are required for racing in the NorCal league.
+During the season, riders will likely need multiple sets of other cycling-specific clothing, such as jerseys, shorts, gloves, a light jacket, arm warmers, and wool socks.
+If there isn't another cyclist in the household, there are opportunities to acquire this clothing at pre-season swap meets (free!) and through cycling clothing donations from some of our sponsors.
+Check out the "What to Wear" page (coming soon) to get an idea of what a complete kit might look like.
+It's generally a good idea to get your rider a new pair of $30 gloves each year, but in a pinch, a $7.99 pair of construction gloves from the hardware store will do the trick if you're not too picky.

 Helmet and Shoes